MarkkBarrett/HandbookCA/HandbookVSCode/Content/Task-Estimation-In-Scrum.md

 - Let individual biases override team input
 - Treat estimate as a deadline
 - Prioritize only on business value
+- Avoid crowding meeting with outsiders
+- Let estimation meetings drag on

 ## Full Guidelines for Best Practices